jizhishutong/YOLOU/README.md

 | X-Lite-c   |     512      | Training… | Training… |     6.25      |  5.92  |                              |                               |
 | X-Lite-g   |     640      |   58.3    |   40.7    |     7.30      | 12.91  |         2.15/465.19          |          1.01/990.69          |

+You can download all pretrained weights of YOLOU  with [Baidu Drive (YOLO)](https://pan.baidu.com/s/1Ws4Aieyt7gne9nrCK7VHJA)

 ## How to use

 ### Install